opensearch-project/documentation-website/_ml-commons-plugin/api.md

 - Model hyper parameters: Adjust these parameters to make the model train better.
 - Input data: The data input that trains the ML model, or applies the ML models to predictions.
 You can input data in two ways, query against your index or use data frame.

-## Training a model
+## Train model

+The train operation trains a model based on a selected algorithm.
 Training can occur both synchronously and asynchronously.

 ### Request